The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 bash

-# Ensure resolved path starts with the expected base directory
+# Example: verify the resolved path stays within the intended base directory

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.